RocketChat/docs-old/resources/frequently-asked-questions/whatsapp-business-app-faqs.md

 <summary>Is there a chatbot for WhatsApp?</summary>

-One of Rocket.Chat’s strength is its integration flexibility capabilities.
-Meaning that a variety of chatbot solutions can now be natively integrated into Rocket.Chat’s Omnichannel and offer automated service on the WhatsApp for Business channel.
+One of Rocket.ChatÃÂ¢ÃÂÃÂs strength is its integration flexibility capabilities.
+Meaning that a variety of chatbot solutions can now be natively integrated into Rocket.ChatÃÂ¢ÃÂÃÂs Omnichannel and offer automated service on the WhatsApp for Business channel.
 Bring the power of chatbot automation to Rocket.Chat and provide personalized experiences for your customers in the world's most popular instant messaging app.

 </details>